alterationx10/branch/branch/src/main/scala/dev/alteration/branch/spider/webview/examples/README.md

 - Serves the `webview.js` client library at `/js/webview.js`
 - Sets up the WebSocket connection at `/myview` (same path)

-## Creating Your Own WebView (Manual Setup)
+## Creating Your Own WebView

-If you need more control, you can manually configure the HTTP and WebSocket routes:
+Now that you've seen the examples, here's how to create your own:

 ### 1. Define Your WebView